Health Insurance

 HSAs don't have a "use it or lose it" provision; rather, they let you roll over unused savings from one year to the next, so you don't have to worry about ever forfeiting your money.

-Is it difficult to connect the high-deductible insurance plan to the HSA account?
+Is it difficult to connect the HDHP to the HSA account?

-Since you need to select a financial institution to administer your HSA savings account, and the health insurer offering the HSA plan also has a financial institution available, it can make the process of setting up and using an HSA much easier and more convenient.
-Some insurers have their own bank and offer a single enrollment process so you can sign up for both the health insurance plan and the bank account at the same time.
-Also, one way to turn HSA funds into long-term health care savings is to invest that money in mutual funds or other vehicles; therefore you may want to ask the bank if any investment options are available.
+It is usually not difficult at all.
+First, you will need to select a financial institution to administer your HSA savings account.
+If the insurer offering the HDHP has a financial institution available, selecting that bank can make the set-up process and management of your funds easier and more convenient.
+Some insurers offer a single enrollment process so you can sign up for both the HDHP and the HSA bank account at the same time.
+If you plan to build up and utilize your HSA funds for the long-term, one strategy to consider is investing that money in mutual funds, bonds, or other assets.
+Check with the bank to inquire if these types of long-term investment options are available.

 Back to Top | Back to Health Insurance Home